Combine Multiple Workbooks

 combine-multiple-workbooks-two

-If we don’t automate these procedures, we may struggle forever with this task.
-However, this Excel know-how can also come in handy for you anytime!
+If we don’t automate these procedures, we may struggle with this task forever.
+However, this Excel know-how can also come in handy anytime!

-That’s why today’s lesson will be about combining multiple workbooks so that the result will be one Excel file.
+That’s why today’s lesson will combine multiple workbooks into one Excel file.

-In this case, the Excel-supported automated data processing add-in will help the quick execution of our processes.
+In this case, the Excel-supported automated data processing add-in will help us quickly execute our processes.
 As usual, the add-in can be reached from the ribbon.

-Our first task is determining the location of those Excel files we want to combine.
+Our first task is determining the location of the Excel files we want to combine.
 Then, we can browse the files’ folders by clicking the Browse command button.

 Next to the button, we have placed a checkbox.

-If you have it checked, then at the combination of the files, not only the folder but its sub-folders will be considered by the program in analyzing the workbooks to be combined.
+If you have it checked, when the files are combined, the program will consider the folder and its sub-folders when analyzing the workbooks to be combined.

 For example, frequent practice groups the marketing data by year, and the monthly data will be placed into sub-folders.